 Boda, C., V. Ramasar 2015.
 Sustainable management of coastal zones: Six cross-scale and cross-level linkages.
 Poster presented at the 3rd Annual GPSS-GLI International Symposium – How can we build “Kizuna” for sustainability?
 An ecological perspective – Exploring the Frontiers of Sustainability Science 2015.
 The University of Tokyo, Tokyo, Japan.

 Boda, C., V. Ramasar 2014.
 Scaling Barrier Island Management: Continuity, Change and Conflict in the History of Human-Environment Interactions on Florida’s Atlantic Coast.
-Paper presented at the Association of American Geographer’s Conference in Tampa, Florida, April 2014.
-Special Session: Science, Politics and Conflict in Aquatic Environments: From Restoration to Intervention?
+Paper presented at the Association of American Geographer’s Conference, Special Session: Science, Politics and Conflict in Aquatic Environments: From Restoration to Intervention?
 II.
+Tampa, Florida.